 Can I carry out my own PAT testing?

-Unless you have been trained to operate a PAT testing machine safely and know what to look out for, we would advise that you allow an electrical engineer to carry out testing on your behalf.
+Unless you have been trained to operate a PAT testing machine safely and know what to look out for, we would advise that you allow an electrician or electrical engineer to carry out testing on your behalf.

-Otherwise, you may put yourself or someone else at risk.
+If not, you may put yourself or someone else at risk.

 How long does a PAT test take?

 It depends on how many items need testing.
 The more items that need testing, the longer PAT testing will take.

 The building also plays a part too.
 An open-plan office will take less time to test than a building with several offices across multiple floors.

 How often should I carry out PAT testing?